PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 Tune and verify

-Save the profile, return to the main panel, click Apply.
-Reopen the tester.
-The sticks should read 0.00 at rest, then jump cleanly above the dead-zone threshold the moment you push them.
+Save the profile, return to the main panel, and click Apply.
+Reopen the tester: the sticks should read 0.00 at rest, then jump cleanly above the dead-zone threshold the moment you push them.

 Does Steam Input calibrate a PS4 controller too?